COSMOS-CTC-Cambridge/damtp-research-programming/modules/prototyping.md

     -   `FD Color` is another finite differencing method
     -   `MF Operator` is another matrix-free method
 -   we just sort the various options here
--   Exercise: compare the speeds of the various methods

 ``` python
 if (OptDB.hasName("snes_mf")):